mwp-g/MWPG-DMR/README.md

 ## Datasets

-We provided our processed Math23K dataset in the `data` folder.
+We provide our processed Math23K dataset in the `data` folder.

 ## Instructions

 The scripts to reproduce our results can be found in the `scripts` folder.
-Here we give an example to reproduce our experiments.
+Here we give an example(Math23K) to reproduce our experiments.

 The hyperparameter settings are all in the corresponding `.sh` folder.